Horikita2023/EMSC-4033-project/project/ProjectPlanner.md

 ## Test

+This is the test plan for this project:

 For the `obtain_earthquake_data` function:

 Test the function by passing different combinations of parameters, such as varying start and end dates, different minimum magnitudes, and different geographical coordinates.